vuejs/awesome-vue/README.md

 - [**Multi-page ASP.NET Core Vue with TypeScript**](https://github.com/danijelh/aspnetcore-vue-typescript-template) - Multi-page ASP.NET Core Vue, Typescript, Vuex, Vue router, Bulma, Sass and Jest application.
 Template/starting point on how to use Vue.js as a multi page(multiple mini spa's) application in .NET Core MVC.
 - [**CION** - Design system boilerplate for Vue.js](https://github.com/visualjerk/vue-cion-design-system) - A design system build primarily for Vue.js applications.
 It utilizes design tokens, a living styleguide with integrated code playgrounds and reusable components for common UI tasks.
 - [**Vue websockets example**](https://github.com/latovicalmin/vuejs-websockets-example) - A basic example of Websockets usage with Vue.js 2 + Node project for full working example.
+- [Vue.js and Ionic v4 examples](https://github.com/ModusCreateOrg/ionic-vue-examples/) - A set of examples of how to use Ionic v4 with Vue.js

 ### Books